Skip Ribbon Commands

 QU Health

-Must be students from Colleges of Health Sciences, Pharmacy or Dental Medicine at the end of their first semester:
+• Must be students from the Colleges of Health Sciences, Pharmacy, Dental Medicine, or Nursing.

 • English: IELTS =6 or TOFEL 520 or IBT = 68

-• Supporting evidence of previous volunteering experience in the healthcare sector, medical or scientific internships, or community work.
+• Supporting evidence of a minimum of 25 hours of previous volunteering experience in the healthcare sector, medical or scientific internships, or community work.

 • Passing a personal interview with the College Admission Committee